Inseminoid: North America

-Critical response
+Reception

-Inseminoid was nominated for the Fantasporto award for best film and won the Fantafestival award for best special effects.
+Inseminoid won the Fantafestival award for best special effects and received a Best Film nomination at Fantasporto.
 Roger Corman congratulated Warren on the film and considered hiring him as a director.
-However, Inseminoid failed to impress members of the British Academy of Film and Television Arts, who according to Warren, dismissed it as "'commercial rubbish! ...
-Not the sort of thing the Academy should be showing ...
+However, Inseminoid failed to impress members of the British Academy of Film and Television Arts, who according to Warren, dismissed it as "'commercial rubbish! [...]
+Not the sort of thing the Academy should be showing [...]
 And certainly not the kind of film the British film industry should be making.'"
 He also remembered that it was not well liked by female audiences: "It seems it is quite common for pregnant women to have nightmares about giving birth to some kind of monster.
 Of course, all their complaints and their letters which were printed in the local papers only helped to increase the queue at the box office."

-Alan Jones of Starburst magazine expressed a preference for the British members of the cast, calling Geeson "absolutely first-rate" but criticising the "weak performances from the token Americans", Robin Clarke and Jennifer Ashley.
-Praising the film's cost-effective production values, he stated that its depictions of violence carried Warren's "particular trademark".
+The Monthly Film Bulletin called the film a "debased farrago" with an "unmanageably large roll-call of interchangeable characters".
+Screen International argued that the characters were not credible as scientists, commenting that they "speak and behave like a crowd of schoolkids".
+Writing for Starburst magazine, Alan Jones expressed a preference for the British members of the cast, calling Geeson "absolutely first-rate" but criticising the "weak performances from the token Americans" Clarke and Ashley.
 He added that Inseminoid is "not faultless by any means", citing a predictable and often "ridiculous" plot as one of the film's failings.
 However, he concluded that it met audience expectations for a science fiction B movie, describing it as "far less routine and far more enjoyable than I had expected."